scrapy/scrapy/scrapy/trunk/docs/topics/downloader-middleware.rst

 single Python class that defines one or more of the following methods:

-.. method:: process_request(self, request, spider)
+.. method:: process_request(request, spider)

-``request`` is a Request object.
-``spider`` is a BaseSpider object
+``request`` is a :class:`~scrapy.http.Request` object ``spider`` is a :class:`~scrapy.spider.BaseSpider` object

-This method is called in each request until scrapy decides which download function to use.
+This method is called for each request that goes through the download middleware.

-process_request() should return either None, Response or Request.
+``process_request()`` should return either ``None``, a :class:`~scrapy.http.Response` object, or a :class:`~scrapy.http.Request` object.

-If returns None, Scrapy will continue processing this request, executing any other middleware and, then, the appropiate download function.
+If returns None, Scrapy will continue processing this request, executing all other middlewares until, finally, the appropiate downloader handler is called the request performed (and its response downloaded).

-If returns a Response object, Scrapy won't bother calling ANY other request or exception middleware, or the appropiate download function;
-it'll return that Response.
+If returns a Response object, Scrapy won't bother calling ANY other request or exception middleware, or the appropiate download function; it'll return that Response.
 Response middleware is always called on every response.

-If returns a Request object, returned request is used to instruct a redirection.
+If returns a :class:`~scrapy.http.Request` object, returned request is used to instruct a redirection.
 Redirection is handled inside middleware scope, and original request don't finish until redirected request is completed.

-.. method:: process_response(self, request, response, spider)
+.. method:: process_response(request, response, spider)

-``request`` is a Request object
-``response`` is a Response object
-``spider`` is a BaseSpider object
+``request`` is a :class:`~scrapy.http.Request` object ``response`` is a :class:`~scrapy.http.Response` object ``spider`` is a BaseSpider object

 process_response MUST return a Response object.
 It could alter the given response, or it could create a brand-new Response.
 To drop the response entirely an IgnoreRequest exception must be raised.

-.. method:: process_exception(self, request, exception, spider)
+.. method:: process_exception(request, exception, spider)

-``request`` is a Request object.
+``request`` is a :class:`~scrapy.http.Request` object.
 ``exception`` is an Exception object
 ``spider`` is a BaseSpider object

 Scrapy calls process_exception() when a download handler or process_request middleware raises an exception.

-process_exception() should return either None, Response or Request object.
+process_exception() should return either None, :class:`~scrapy.http.Response`
+or :class:`~scrapy.http.Request` object.

 if it returns None, Scrapy will continue processing this exception, executing any other exception middleware, until no middleware left and default exception handling kicks in.

-If it returns a Response object, the response middleware kicks in, and won't bother calling ANY other exception middleware.
+If it returns a :class:`~scrapy.http.Response` object, the response middleware kicks in, and won't bother calling any other exception middleware.

-If it returns a Request object, returned request is used to instruct a immediate redirection.
+If it returns a :class:`~scrapy.http.Request` object, returned request is used to instruct a immediate redirection.
 Redirection is handled inside middleware scope, and original request don't finish until redirected request is completed.
 This stop process_exception middleware as returning